tryton/tryton/trytond/doc/topics/reports/index.rst

 .. _relatorio: https://relatorio.tryton.org/
 .. _Genshi: https://genshi.edgewall.org/

-When defining an ``ir.action.report`` the following attributes are available:
+When defining a `Report <model-ir.action.report>` the following attributes are
+available:

 ``name``
    The name of the report.